 The mechanism of the machine will be adapted to the form it had in 1860.
 Technical niches in place since the end of WW2 will be removed.

-The clock will be repaired by Hainz company from Holešovice.
+The clock will be repaired by the Hainz company from Holešovice.
 This company was taking care of the clock since the 60s.

-For the months during which the clock will be repaired, the municipality is considering a substitute solution so that visitors won’t be completely cut off the experience.
+For the months during which the clock will be repaired, the municipality is considering a substitute solution so that visitors won’t be completely cut off from experience.
 A possible variant is a flat screen that would show a projection of the clock.
 This screen could be put in place within a month.